Sanjay Joshi: Background

 "a silent worker with immense capability and is popular and loved by party workers, while Modi has a dictatorial attitude.".
 Joshi was viewed as a bachelor who had dedicated his life to the party.

 Public feud with Narendra Modi

-After a revolt by Shankersinh Vaghela, Modi was shunted out, and BJP won in the subsequent elections in 1998.
+After a revolt by Shankersinh Vaghela, Narendra Modi was shunted out, and BJP won in the subsequent elections in 1998.
 Joshi became the general secretary of BJP in Gujarat.
-It seems Modi feels that Sanjay Joshi was instrumental in his expulsion from Gujarat.

 In 2001, BJP Central leadership removed Keshubhai Patel and allowed Modi to become chief minister.
 Since then Joshi has been the focus of several of Modi's actions.